mariesajan/react-todo-flux/README.md

 ## Todo App
 An example project done as part of learning **react, webpack, babel** and **react-router**

-Users can add, edit and remove items in the Todo List.
+This app helps you to get organized with the tasks.
+You can add/edit the items in the Todo List and can remove the completed items later.

 ### Installation